Comparison of Motion Encoding Frameworks on Human Manipulation Actions

+As discussed in the introduction, there are countless extensions and improvements to the models presented in this study.
+However, all of the models but SEDS are able to produce generalizations within human variance, given enough kernels and demonstrations.
+Moreover, they all end up very close to each other (see Figure \ref{fig:manygenerror} at $K = 11$).
+Therefore we expect these results to be close to the optimum of what is possible given our demonstration dataset.
+We do not except any specialized variant to yield substantially better results, error-wise.
+However, there might be some other possible improvements regarding ease of use or additional capabilities.

 The TP-GMM approach is agnostic of the underlying GMM used.
 The distributions and task parameters chosen in Section \ref{sec:tbGMR} can be chosen differently, to represent the encoded trajectories in a different way.
-The paper on TP-GMMs by Calinon and co-workers \cite{Calinon_tutorialtaskparameterizedmovement_2016} presents a lot more possibilities to encode and generalize trajectories with TP-GMMs.
-Future work could test more of these encoding variants to see if they lead to easier hyperparameter tuning for smooth trajectories without losing good end-point convergence.
+The paper on TP-GMMs by Calinon et al. \cite{Calinon_tutorialtaskparameterizedmovement_2016} presents a lot more possibilities to encode and generalize trajectories with TP-GMMs.
+Future work could test more of these encoding variants to see if any of them lead to easier hyperparameter tuning for smooth trajectories without losing precise end-point convergence.

-To improve the optimization convergence of the SEDS model, a different solver could be used.
-The paper on SEDS \cite{Khansari-Zadeh_LearningStableNonlinear_2011} mentions a custom written solver that has ``several advantages over general purpose solvers'' (see Section V. in the paper), that was unfortunately not published with the rest of the code, so we used the general purpose solver.
-Also, there is no guarantee that a better local optimum of the loss function would yield a better generalization.
+The SEDS model presents itself as difficult to use, because of its optimization issues and bad convergence.
+To improve the convergence of the SEDS model, a different solver could be used.
+The paper on SEDS \cite{Khansari-Zadeh_LearningStableNonlinear_2011} mentions a custom written solver that has ``several advantages over general purpose solvers'' (see Section V. in the paper), that was unfortunately not published with the rest of the code, so we had to use the general purpose solver.
+However, there is no guarantee that a better local optimum of the loss function would yield a better generalization.